 In many cases, these guides provide two ways of exercising the applications: one that describes how to create and run the application locally on your development machine, and a second that describes getting the application up and running on Cloud Foundry.

-For the Quick Starts in which we run the application locally, we will at times make use of Java in order to run instances of the dependent servers (e.g. Config Server, Eureka Server, etc.) locally on your machine.
+For the Quick Starts in which we run the application locally, we will at times make use of Java in order to run instances of the dependent servers (e.g. Spring Cloud Config Server, Netflix Eureka Server, etc.) locally on your machine.
 As such if you don’t have Java available on your machine you may want to install that now.